iridiumblue/articles/roc_star.md

 Now back to Γ :  Γ provides a 'padding' which is enforced between two points.
 We penalize not only wrong-ordered pairs, but also right-ordered pairs which are *too close*.
 If a right-ordered pair is too close, its elements are at risk of getting swapped in the future by the random jiggling of a stochastic neural net.
 The idea is to keep them moving apart until they reach a comfortable distance.

 And that's the basic idea as outlined in the paper.
-We now ake some refinements regarding Γ and p.
+We now make some refinements regarding Γ and p.

 ## About that Γ and p